imkunet/dev-terminology/index.md

 ### AOT (adv.)
 Ahead of time; specifically, usually refers to programs that are compiled to machine-code before they are run, as opposed to JIT programs which are compiled as they are run.

-### Binary
-The expression of values in 1s and 0s (on and off, also known as 1-bit).

-Commonly confused with machine code; binary is simply a method e

-### Bit
-A binary value, typically 1 or 0, but may also be true or false (also known as a boolean).

 ### Boolean
 A value that may either be true or false.